Zecat/input-date-picker/README.md

 - add missing paper-input's attributes
 - set pointer cursor on hover
-- add exemples & doc
+- add examples and style for demo
-- add a simple neon-animations on paper-dialog ?
+- add a simple neon-animations on paper-dialog
-- try an other implementation with input-container
-- add an attribute to set the initial date
-- add an attribute to set the input's value date format